 Over the last decade, the Asian banking market has been on the cusp of a financial revolution.
 Being one of the most economically dynamic regions in the world, there is enormous potential for digital platforms to thrive here, including internet banking and digital wallet solutions.

 Market research has shown that in the wake of this ongoing Covid-19 crisis, there has been an ever-increasing rise in the number of transactions taking place online, across the various e-wallet digital solutions.
-For instance, the award-winning fintech payment service and e-wallet solution, STICPAY, has garnered a vast customer base in the Southeast Asian countries since its inception in 2018.
+For instance, the award-winning fintech payment service and e-wallet solution, STICPAY, has garnered a vast customer base in Southeast Asian countries since its inception in 2018.
 Given its popularity in the e-wallet solution market, STICPAY has attracted concentrated users from the Asian markets, particularly Singapore, China, Malaysia, Indonesia, and the Philippines, despite being a UK-based e-wallet solution company.

 Surveys conducted over the last year showed that as many as 74 percent of merchants and businesses cited that they are willing to accept e-wallet payment options.
 Not only this, but over one-third of Asian consumers also said that they were willing to shift their traditional banking activities, such as using credit cards and money transfer, to various e-wallet solutions available in the market today.
-In fact, in countries like Thailand, China, Malaysia, India, Vietnam, Singapore, and Indonesia, more than 12 percent of consumers have already moved on to the non-banking e-wallet solutions.
+In fact, in countries like Thailand, China, Malaysia, India, Vietnam, Singapore, and Indonesia, more than 12 percent of consumers have already moved on to non-banking e-wallet solutions.
 What is more appealing is the fact that much of this transition towards the e-wallet solution market had already begun long before the Covid-19 wave hit these Southeast Asian countries.

 Data collected from Asian countries, such as India, China, Singapore, Thailand, Indonesia, Malaysia, and the Philippines shows that there have been over 10 million e-wallet transactions listed across these countries in the last two years!
 Singapore alone has contributed to 34 percent of these e-wallet transactions, that too with a population of over 6 million people.
 Looking at the e-wallet solution market trends in these countries, it is quite clear that people have become almost twice as comfortable with using e-wallet solutions and e-wallet money as compared to credit and debits cards.